General Principles

 • Likely to have sustained an injury from an incident or accident

-• All patients shall be assessed and offered transport by ambulance to the nearest appropriate hospital, regardless of the nature of the complaint
+• All patients shall be assessed, transport by ambulance should be recommended to the nearest appropriate hospital, regardless of the nature of the complaint

 • In the event a patient, or their custodian, refuses transport to the hospital, a properly executed refusal process/checklist must be completed